How to get ratings and reviews for your business

 Besides, in the search results you can also find product reviews from major websites in the search result pages, like this one from CNET:

-CNET is a trusted source for Google, so they feel comfortable showing that rating and link these reviews on page one in the search result pages.
+CNET is a trusted source for Google, so they feel comfortable showing that rating and linking these reviews on page one in the search result pages.

-It’s key to monitor these ratings and act if products get negative reviews.
+Monitoring these ratings and acting if products get negative reviews is key.
 Either contact the reseller and ask them to fix the issues or stop selling that specific product.
-More on negative reviews later on in this post.
+This post will discuss negative reviews more.

 Reviews